sourcegraph/about/STYLEGUIDE.md

 - instructions
 - these instructions

+### Lists

+#### Introductory sentances

+Lists should begin with an introductory sentence.
+The sentence should end with a colon unless there is other content, such as an image or admonition between the introductory sentence and the list.

+#### Punctuation and capitalization

+Each list item should begin with a capital letter.

+Each list item should end with a period or other appropriate sentence-ending punctuation, except:

+- If the item is a single word.
+- If the item doesn't include a verb.
+- If the item is a code snippet.

 ### Instructions, references, and citations

 Render references to UI text in bold.
 Match the actual case of the UI text in other products even if it violates our style guide.